johnbumgarner/newspaper3_usage_overview/README.md

 ## Die Zeit Extraction in German

 <p align="justify">
 The example below is querying the Die Zeit news site in the German language. <i>Newspaper3k</i> has some difficulties querying and extracting content from this news site.
 To bypass these issues, this example uses the <i>Python requests</i> module to query Die Zeit and passes the HTML to <i>Newspaper3k</i> and <i>BeautifulSoup</i> for processing.

+This example was written in response to this <i>Newspaper</i> issue: <a href="https://github.com/codelucas/newspaper/issues/841">"Add support for zeit.de"</a>, which was posted on 09-08-2020.
 </p>

 ``` python